johnzhang1051/discordant-transcript-attempt/README.md

 # discordant-transcript-attempt

-This project is my first attempt at using Depmap data to identify discordant transcripts for MITF expression.
+This project is my first attempt at using Depmap data to identify discordant transcripts for MITF expression, and finding interesting transcripts to study further.

 For context, previously analyses have been done to find genes that correlated strongly to MITF expression.